What We Are About

 Headlines

-WE SAVED OUR RIDGES !!!!
+WE DID NOT SAVE OUR RIDGES !!!!

 Dave Sharp made this comparison of the sweep area of the large turbines preferred by Scout for the HH Project in comparison to the existing turbines used for the Nine Canyon Project in the Finley area; the sweep area of a propeller is about 5 acres!
 These are monsters!!!